Get your goals, ideas for ‘19 down on paper

 Luckily, many soils are high in elemental phosphorus, so costs associated with phosphorus amendments can be avoided.
 But it must be present in sufficient amounts for growth.
 Phosphorus deficiency can be identified by a darkening of mature plants and a slight yellowing in young plants similar to nitrogen deficiency.

 Ironically, phosphorus is responsible for root growth and is also the origin where the phosphorus particles enter the plant’s vascular system.
-It must be introduced via the root system and in a soluble form.
+Planters must introduce it via the root system and in a soluble form.

-Phosphorus occurs naturally in phosphate rock and is always part of another elemental compound.
+Phosphorus occurs naturally in phosphate rock.
+It is always part of another elemental compound.
 It is rarely available in its pure form due to its explosive nature when in contact with air.
 Farmers and food plotters apply phosphate as triple super-phosphate (46-percent phosphorus) combined with an application of nitrogen or with a combination fertilizer containing nitrogen or as ammonium phosphate.
 Phosphate combined with ammonium allows the phosphorus to be soluble and available to plants.
-Phosphorus is also routinely combined with nitrogen and potassium to form a general fertilizer mix.
+Food plotters also routinely combine phosphorus with nitrogen and potassium to form a general fertilizer mix.